Toronto FC: Mascot

 Bitchy the Hawk is a female Harris's hawk employed by BMO Field falconry staff to sit perched atop the field to ward off incoming seagulls, known as the BMO Field Guardian.
 Originally brought to work in 2007 when BMO Field opened to prevent seagulls from attacking patrons, the hawk has become a fixture of the stadium.
-She has also been employed at Molson Canadian Amphitheatre (renamed Budweiser Stage in 2018 due to a change in naming rights between the multinational breweries) in Ontario Place to the south to prevent seagulls from attacking concert-goers since the 1990s.
+She has also been employed at Molson Canadian Amphitheatre (renamed Budweiser Stage in 2018 due to a change in naming rights between the multinational breweries and later RBC Amphitheatre) in Ontario Place to the south to prevent seagulls from attacking concert-goers since the 1990s.
 While no official word has come from the club about her status, fans and the media consider her the mascot of the team.
 Various other hawks have served as the BMO Field Guardian since Bitchy, including Hudson the Hawk.
-The Canadian Raptor Conservancy provides the hawks who serve as the BMO Field Guardian.
+The Canadian Raptor Conservancy provides the hawks that serve as the BMO Field Guardian.
 In 2025, the club added a steel statue of a hawk above the Supporters Section, which was created by a fan.
 In 2012, the club made the hawk symbol as the "symbolic overseer of BMO Field," and included a hawk in the official logo of the Toronto FC Academy.